doandanhtu/ulp-model-torch/README.md

 PyTorch implementation of Universal Life Policy (ULP) cash flow projections, designed for large portfolios with GPU acceleration.

+For background and motivation, see [About this project](docs/about.md).

 > **Disclaimer:** This is an individual personal project.
 All policy inputs, parameter tables, and assumptions included in this repository are fabricated for illustration purposes only.
 This project does not represent the practices, methodologies, or views of any organisation.

 ## Status